 17. Watch a Show at Saigon Opera House

-If you’d like to see a cultural performance in Saigon, then you may want to catch a show at The Municipal Theatre of Ho Chi Minh City.
+The Municipal Theatre is one of the top cultural attractions in Ho Chi Minh City.
 Also known as the Saigon Opera House, it’s a lovely 500-seat theater that hosts ballets, concerts, and other artistic performances.

 18. Eat Waterfall Chicken